 As a facilitator, your role is pivotal in creating a safe, supportive, and engaging environment for your learners.
 But in the midst of supporting others, it's equally important to prioritize your own mental well-being.
-Taking time to nurture your emotional health not only strengthens your ability to lead, but also sets a powerful example for your learners, showing them that self-care is an essential part of navigating challenges.
+Just as children need resilience, empathy, and calm guidance to thrive, you need the same care and compassion for yourself.
+Taking time to nurture your emotional health not only strengthens your ability to lead but also sets a powerful example for your learners, showing them that self-care is an essential part of navigating challenges.
 Remember, your well-being is the foundation of the support you offer.